scrapinghub/python-scrapinghub/docs/client/overview.rst

 Job
 ---

-Job instance provides access to a job data with the following fields:
+:class:`~scrapinghub.client.jobs.Job` instance provides access to a job data with the following fields:

 - metadata
 - items